alexander-dammeier/immutables.mpconfigrequest/README.md

 maven will automatically download payara, start the server, deploy the app and attach the console.

 ### stopping the server
-Run following command in project root folder to start the server:
+Run following command in project root folder to stop the server:
 ```
 mvn payara-micro:stop
 ```